5 ways to make progress on your career change over the summer

 The focus should be on creating a LinkedIn profile and CV that is crafted with your end destination in mind.

-If you have made it this far and know you want to make a change and would like more help, I run a group coaching programme Relaunching Brilliantly in February and September each year.
+If you have made it this far and know you want to make a change and would like more help, I run a group coaching programme Relaunching Brilliantly in February and September each year to help you get laser focused on your career .
 To find out more go to Relaunching Brilliantly.

 Previous